Stayin' Alive: Certifications

-Stayin' Alive (Serban Mix)
+Release history

+"Stayin' Alive" (Serban mix)

-On 10 February 2017, Capitol Records released a new version of the song entitled "Stayin' Alive" (Serban mix).
-The song was mixed by Şerban Ghenea from "hi-resolution audio files" from the original recording session of "Stayin' Alive", and it was mastered by Tom Coyne.
-The single was released in commemoration of the 40th anniversary of the Saturday Night Fever (1977) soundtrack.
+On 10 February 2017, Capitol Records released a new version of the song entitled "Stayin' Alive (Serban mix)".
+The song was mixed by Șerban Ghenea from "hi-resolution audio files" from the original recording session of "Stayin' Alive", and it was mastered by Tom Coyne.
+The single was released to mark the 40th anniversary of the Saturday Night Fever (1977) soundtrack.